Learning Counterfactually Invariant Predictors

-Finally, we apply CIP to the widely-used UCI Adult dataset \citep{uci_dataset} and compare it against a `naive baseline' which simply ignores $\mathbf{A}$, CF1, CF2, and path-specific counterfactual fairness (PSCF) \citep{DBLP:conf/aaai/Chiappa19}.
-We explicitly acknowledge the shortcomings of this dataset to reason about social justice \citep{ding2021retiring}.
+We explicitly acknowledge the shortcomings of the UCI Adult dataset to reason about social justice \citep{ding2021retiring}.
 Instead, we chose it due to previous investigations into plausible causal structures based on domain knowledge \citep{DBLP:conf/kdd/ZhangWW17}.
 The task is to predict whether an individual's income is above a threshold based on demographic information, including protected attributes.
 We follow \citet{nabi2018fair,DBLP:conf/aaai/Chiappa19}, where a causal structure is assumed for a subset of the variables as in \cref{fig:graph}(e) (see \cref{app:sec:adult} and \cref{fig:causal_graph_uci} for details).
-We choose gender and age as the protected attributes $\mathbf{A}$, collect marital status, level of education, occupation, working hours per week, and work class into $\mathbf{X}$, and combine the remaining observed attributes in $\mathbf{C}$.
-Our aim is to learn a predictor $\hat{\mathbf{Y}}$ that is CI in $\mathbf{A}$ w.r.t.\ $\mathbf{W} = \mathbf{C} \cup \mathbf{X}$.
+We choose gender and age as the protected attributes $\mathbf{A}$, collect marital status, level of education, occupation, working hours per week, and work class into $\mathbf{L}$, and combine the remaining observed attributes in $\mathbf{C}$.
+Our aim is to learn a predictor $\hat{\mathbf{Y}}$ that is CI in $\mathbf{A}$ w.r.t.\ $\mathbf{W} = \mathbf{C} \cup \mathbf{L}$.
 Achieving (causal) fairness for (mixed categorical and) continuous protected attributes is under active investigation \citep{Mary19:Fairness,chiappa2021fairness}, but directly supported by CIP.